wavemaker/docs/learn/how-tos/switch-mariadb-to-mysql-connector.md

 - New apps will get Maria DB connectors, including workspace and MySQL databases.
 :::

-To use MySQL drivers in the backend, you should configure the MySQL connector instead of the default MariaDB connector.
+If you require MySQL drivers in the backend, you can configure it to use the MySQL connector instead of the default MariaDB connector.

 ## Changing MySql Connector for Workspace DB